aroneklund/DTU-27626-cancer/README.md

             -I:normal $fbn -o patient2_t.${CHR_LOC}.mutect2.vcf -L $CHR_LOC
         ### To run a whole genome simply do not use the -L option.

-Take a look at the VCF file.
-Unlike HoaplotypeCaller MuTect2 applies a range of filters to each call by default.
-For a start try to filter mutational calls by selecting those with MuTect "PASS" annotation.
+Take a look at the resulting VCF file.
+Unlike HaplotypeCaller, MuTect2 applies a range of filters to each call by default.

+#### 3.2 - Filter the VCF output

+For a start, try to filter mutational calls by selecting those with MuTect "PASS" annotation.

         cat patient2_t.${CHR_LOC}.mutect2.vcf | grep PASS

 You should see this line:
 "chr1	50973993	rs746646631	C	T	.
 PASS	DB;ECNT=1;HCNT=2;MAX_ED=.;MIN_ED=.;NLOD=33.99;TLOD=7.29	GT:AD:AF:ALT_F1R2:ALT_F2R1:FOXOG:QSS:REF_F1R2:REF_F2R1	0/1:129,6:0.044:3:3:0.500:3973,169:66:63	0/0:132,0:0.00:0:0:.:4093,0:75:57"

-Explanation of each part of the line above is in the header of the VCF file (use "less" command to look at it).
-Importantly, column starting with 0/0 refers to the normal sample while column beginning with 0/1 refers to the tumor.
-After genotype (GT) we have allelic depth (AD) which is "129,6" (i.e. 126 and 6 for the reference and mutant allele respectively).
-Then comes allelic frequency which is a fraction of the mutant allele out of all aligned bases in this position.
-For more information about MuTect2 output go to [MuTect2](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_gatk_tools_walkers_cancer_m2_MuTect2.php).
+A brief explanation of each part of the line above is in the header of the VCF file (use "less" to look at it).
+Importantly, the column starting with 0/0 refers to the normal sample, whereas the column beginning with 0/1 refers to the tumor.
+After genotype (GT) we have allelic depth (AD) which is "129,6" (i.e. 129 and 6 for the reference and mutant allele respectively).
+Then comes allelic frequency, which is a fraction of the mutant allele out of all aligned bases in this position.
+For more information about the MuTect2 output go to [MuTect2][MuTect2].

+#### 3.3 - Interpretation of somatic mutations

 Q3: Try to search [dbSNP](https://www.ncbi.nlm.nih.gov/snp) for rs746646631.
 What gene does it belong to?
-Is this mutation protein-chainging?
+Is this mutation protein-changing?

-Go to [cBIO](http://www.cbioportal.org) portal that is collection of large cancer datasets with some functionality.
-Type the name of the gene that was hit by this mutation in the "Enter Gene Set:" box in the bottom of the page.
-Press submit.
+Go to [cBioPortal](http://www.cbioportal.org), a website that provides tools to analyze several large cancer sequencing datasets.
+Type the name of the gene that was hit by this mutation in the "Enter Gene Set:" box in the bottom of the page and press submit.
 How often is this gene mutated in various cancer types?

 ## Inference of tissue of origin